Andrew Lincoln

 Andrew James Clutterbuck (born 14 September 1973), known professionally as Andrew Lincoln, is an English actor.
-His first major role was as the character Egg in the BBC drama This Life (1996–1997).
-Lincoln later portrayed Simon Casey in the Channel 4 sitcom Teachers (2001–2003), Mark in the Christmas-themed romantic comedy film Love Actually (2003) and Dr. Robert Bridge in the ITV television series Afterlife (2005–2006).
+His first major role was as the character Egg in the BBC drama This Life (1996–97).
+Lincoln later portrayed Simon Casey in the Channel 4 sitcom Teachers (2001–03), Mark in the Christmas-themed romantic comedy film Love Actually (2003) and Dr. Robert Bridge in the ITV television series Afterlife (2005–06).

-Beginning in 2010, Lincoln gained recognition for his portrayal of Rick Grimes, the lead character on the AMC post-apocalyptic horror television series The Walking Dead.
-For his portrayal of Rick Grimes, Lincoln won the Saturn Award for Best Actor on Television in 2015 and 2017.
-He departed the cast of The Walking Dead in 2018, but reprised his role as Rick in 2022 as a cameo appearance in the series finale.
-He is also set to appear as Rick Grimes in an upcoming spinoff of The Walking Dead television series that is set to be released in 2024.
+From 2010, Lincoln gained recognition for his portrayal of Rick Grimes, the lead character on the AMC post-apocalyptic horror television series The Walking Dead, for which he won the Saturn Award for Best Actor on Television in 2015 and 2017.
+He departed The Walking Dead in 2018, but reprised his role as Rick in 2022 in the series finale and in the spin-off The Walking Dead: The Ones Who Live in 2024.

 Early life

 Lincoln was born on 14 September 1973 in London, the son of an English civil engineer and a South African nurse.
-His family moved to Hull when he was 18 months old, and then to Bath, Somerset when he was eight or nine.
+His family moved to Cottingham, East Riding of Yorkshire, when he was 18 months old, and then to Bath, Somerset, when he was eight or nine.
 He attended Beechen Cliff School, where at age 14 he had his first acting role as The Artful Dodger in a school production of Oliver!.
-He named John Scrine and Tony Lawdham as two teachers that encouraged him the most.
+He spent a summer at the National Youth Theatre in London and became interested in acting as a career.
 After leaving school, he studied at the Royal Academy of Dramatic Art (RADA) drama school and began to use "Andrew Lincoln" as his stage name.

 Career

 In 1994, Lincoln made his TV debut in "Births and Deaths", an episode of the Channel 4 sitcom Drop the Dead Donkey.
-In 1995, soon after finishing drama school, he was cast in his first major role playing Edgar "Egg" Cook, one of the lead characters in the BBC drama This Life.
-He went on to star in British television series and dramas such as The Woman in White, The Canterbury Tales, and Wuthering Heights, including probationary teacher Simon Casey in the Channel 4 sitcom Teachers.
+In 1995, soon after finishing drama school, he was cast in his first major role playing Edgar "Egg" Cooke, one of the lead characters in the BBC drama This Life.
+He went on to appear in British television series and dramas such as The Woman in White, The Canterbury Tales, and Wuthering Heights, including probationary teacher Simon Casey in the Channel 4 sitcom Teachers.
 He also had a lead role as university lecturer and psychologist Robert Bridge in Afterlife, and starred in the Sky 1 series Strike Back with Richard Armitage in 2010.
 Lincoln appeared in several films such as Human Traffic and Gangster No. 1 and starred alongside Vanessa Paradis in Pascal Chaumeil's Heartbreaker.
 In particular, his role as Mark in the 2003 film Love Actually gained him wider recognition.

 Lincoln has performed in plays, including Hushabye Mountain in 1999, Blue/Orange in 2000 and 2001, The Late Henry Moss in 2006, the Parlour Song in 2009, as well as radio productions.
 He has done voice-overs for documentaries, advertisements, and government campaigns.
 He directed two episodes in the third series of Teachers for which he received a BAFTA nomination for Best New Director (Fiction) in 2004.